Reduce Your Risk

 An online video library focused on climate change, its impacts to Savoonga and Shaktoolik, as well as their response strategies.

-mitigation vulnerability
+mitigation southwest vulnerability

 Personal Preparedness Guidelines